-Malaysia stock prediction (Bursa): our honest, early numbers
+Malaysia stock prediction (Bursa): the honest numbers and why it's hard

 I run Trading Agent, and I publish every prediction my model makes β wins and losses β at /predictions.
 Most founders writing about their own product pick the markets where they look good.
-I'm going to do the opposite.
-Of every market I cover, Malaysia (Bursa Malaysia) is the one with my lowest number today β and where I have the least data so far.
-This is a small, early sample (about 34 verified rows), the model keeps retraining as more predictions verify, and it's the market where I have the most room to improve.
-It's the hardest version of the honesty pitch, so it's the one worth writing down.
+I'm going to do something more useful: show you the same market twice.
+Malaysia (Bursa Malaysia) used to carry my single worst headline number, on my thinnest slice of data.
+With thousands more verified predictions, that story has changed β and the honest version of how it changed is worth writing down.

-On Bursa Malaysia, my model has logged roughly 34 verified directional predictions at an accuracy of about 32%.
+Here's what happened next.
+As more predictions verified and the model kept retraining, Malaysia converged.
+Today my model has logged roughly 2,133 verified directional predictions on Bursa at an accuracy of about 49.1%.

 Why a momentum model has a harder time on Bursa